 Contempfleury

 Contempfleury is an art studio run by Leah Nikolaou from her home and garden in Somerset.
-She works extensively with pressed flowers and luxury yarns to create her one-of-a-kind flower art and pressed flower prints.
+She worked extensively with pressed flowers and luxury yarns to create her one-of-a-kind flower art and pressed flower prints.

 author-sign